gouhongshen/docs/storage_usage.md

        but we can scan the catalog to collect block metadata that has not been checkpoint.

-       we are trying to update storage usage info every minute.
+       we are trying to update storage usage info every 5 minutes.

     3. cost

         * time: 1) decode serval ckps; 2) join 3 system tables.
-        * space: need extra 4B + 8B + 8B + 4B + 4B = 28B for each blk update record in ckp
+        * space: need extra 8B + 8B + 8B + 8B = 32B for each blk update record in ckp

     4. accurate